vivaria/edisonrul.ing/README.md

 ## MECHA BUNNY

-*   "Mecha Bunny's" effect targets 1 card on the field.
-If an effect is chained that removes the selected card from the field, "Mecha Bunny's" effect disappears.
+*   "Mecha Bunny"'s effect targets 1 card on the field.
+If an effect is chained that removes the selected card from the field, "Mecha Bunny"'s effect disappears.

 ## MECHA-DOG MARRON